Curfew imposed in Odisha's Sambalpur following fresh violence | Education

 - India

-The Odisha government on Saturday imposed curfew on Sambalpur town and extended suspension of internet services by another 48 hours after sporadic overnight violence and the murder of a man by stabbing.
+The Odisha government on Saturday imposed curfew on Sambalpur town and extended suspension of internet services by another 48 hours after sporadic overnight violence and the death of a man under mysterious circumstances.

 The violence came after Hanuman Jayanti processions were held on Friday evening under tight security.